kiwicom/dockerfiles/README.md

 Some of them are also configured to be built automatically by Docker Hub for the `:latest` tag, but this is not that reliable so we recommend manually publishing versions from your dev machine.

+## kiwicom/android-automation

+- Base image: `python:3.8-alpine`
+- Packages: `curl`, `click`, `requests`

+This is currently used for automated phraseapp translations within a job in Android CI.

 ## kiwicom/ansible

 - Base image `python:3.6-alpine3.7`